 Our report Human Trafficking on Temporary Work Visas identified 797 victims of labor trafficking through reported cases to the National Human Trafficking Hotline from January 2015 to December 2017 who held temporary work visas at the time of their abuse.
 Victims of labor trafficking on temporary work visas were found across numerous industries including agriculture, domestic work, landscaping, hospitality, restaurants, and construction.

 A bipartisan group of congressional leaders reintroduced the Visa Transparency Anti-Trafficking Act, a bill that will help to shed light on the nation’s guest worker programs.
 The legislation requires a standardized reporting system that can provide governments, law enforcement, and advocates with the data needed to develop trafficking prevention programs.
 You can help hold traffickers accountable.

-Note: Unfortunately, if you live in the District of Columbia you don't actually have a voting representative in Congress and therefore cannot fill out the form.
+Note: Unfortunately, if you live in a U.S. Territory, such as District of Columbia you don't actually have a voting representative in Congress and therefore cannot fill out the form.